-Figure 7 shows the split of completions between houses and flats.
-The proportion of flats increased from just under a quarter of all new build homes in 2001-02 to almost half by 2005-06, remaining at that level through to 2008-09.
-The proportion of flats then remained stable and stood at around a third in from 2010/11 to 2013/14.
+Figure 6 shows the split of completions between houses and flats.
+The proportion for flats increased from just under a quarter of all new build homes in 2001-02 to almost half by 2005-06, remaining at that level through to 2008-09.
+The proportion for flats then fell back to around a third by 2010/11 and since has remained stable.